 The Student Enquiry Centre

-The Student Enquiry Centre (SEC) is the front face of Academic Registry and supports (non-Medical and Dental) undergraduate and postgraduate taught students (e.g. BA, BSc, MSci, LLB, MA, MSc, LLM, PgCert/Dip).
+The Student Enquiry Centre (SEC) is the front face of Registry Services and supports (non-Medical and Dental) undergraduate and postgraduate taught students (e.g. BA, BSc, MSci, LLB, MA, MSc, LLM, PgCert/Dip).

 The Research Degrees Office

 The Research Degrees Office (RDO) provides an administrative service to postgraduate research students (e.g. PhD, MD(Res), MPhil, DClinDent, DEng, Research Associates).

 The Fees Office